networknt/light-doc/content/en/style/light-hybrid-4j/rpc-security.md

 This is the handler that is injected during server startup if security.yml enableVerifyJwt is true.
 It does further scope verification if enableVerifyScope is true against hybrid schema specification.

-From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+From release 1.5.18, Light supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
 To have a security configuration file for different frameworks, a new hybrid-security.yml with the same content has been introduced.
-The security.yml is still loaded if hybrid-security.yml doesn't exist for backward compatibility.
+The security.yml is still loaded if hybrid-security.yml doesn’t exist for backward compatibility.

 Here is an example of hybrid-security.yml